palmettos/ongoing-projects/README.md

 neatstuff - Some tests I was doing with evolving recurrent neural networks to learn technical indicator patterns in cryptocurrency price movements.

 pybitbot - A bot that farms bits on Twitch.
 It separates the state space of a Twitch page into graph nodes and represents the actions required to switch between states as graph edges.
-The bit farming process is automated by constructing paths through this state space using Djikstra's algorithm.
+The bit farming process is automated by constructing paths through this state space using Dijkstra's algorithm.

 pyramidbot - An IRC bot that interrupts "emote pyramids" in Twitch chat.